G is for Greg

 of her Daddy's eye, the other is a drab

-but I've palmed both sides of that coin because
+And I've known both sides of this coin because

 I've been an outlaw since the day I was born.